Are Yard Fences Okay for Training Dogs

 READ

-How Potty Train Service Dog
+How to Train a Defiant Dog

 It is evident that there are both benefits and considerations when it comes to using yard fences for dog training.
 While they provide containment and safety benefits, it is crucial to supplement this training method with additional mental stimulation and exercise to ensure a well-rounded training experience for your furry friend.